SAP/fosstars-rating-core/SAP/project-kb.md

 ## Violated rules

-1. If project's README has info about Reuse No
 1. Does it have a security policy?
+No
+1. Does README mention REUSE?
 No